Methods for Recovery of Construction Cost and Schedule Impacts Due to Defects in the Employer’s Invitation to Bid Documents

 5. LIABILITY FOR DEFECTIVE DESIGN MAY SHIFT TO EMPLOYER IF THE DESIGN DEPENDS ON LICENSOR AND PROPRIETARY INFORMATION NOT AVAILABLE TO THE CONTRACTOR DURING TENDERING

-In cases involving complex, technologically sophisticated, state-of-the-art systems, particularly ones that rely on patented, licensor, or proprietary information not readily available to the Contractor during the tendering phase, the Contractor may be released from its contractual acceptance of the design risk.
+In cases involving complex, technologically sophisticated, state-of-the-art systems, particularly ones that rely upon patented, licensor, or proprietary information not readily available to the EPC Contractor during the tendering phase, the Contractor may be released from its contractual acceptance of the design risk.
 Despite clauses to the contrary, the liability of a defective ITB may shift to the Employer when the Employer has superior knowledge of licensor and proprietary information and, on the basis of such knowledge, has represented to a Contractor the feasibility of achieving the project objectives by carrying out the works in accordance with the ITB.

 The Contractor may reasonably argue that, where the design is based on significant amounts of licensor and proprietary information, the burden is on the Employer to ensure that the ITB documents are accurate, complete, and detailed.
 In such cases, any contractual requirement for the Contractor to accept responsibility for the defective design may not be enforceable, thereby allowing the Contractor to recover its additional costs and schedule delays to remedy the errors.